sukun1045/music_basic_theory/README.md

 # music_basic_theory
-## Determining what notes are worth
+## Section 1: Determining what notes are worth
 - The *rhythm* is the pattern of regular or irregular pulses.
 - A *beat* is a pulsation that divides time into equal lengths.
 A ticking clock is a good example.
 Every minute, the second hand ticks 60 times, and each one of those ticks is a beat.
 - If you spped up or slow down the second hand, you're changing the *tempo* of the beat.